CraftAcademy/workshop/walkthroughs/step5.md

 gem 'padrino'
 ```

-And don't forget to bundle.
+And don't forget to `bundle`.

-Nex step, as usually when we add a library, is to both require and register the modules we want to use.
-Padrino comes bundled with a lot of modules but for now, we only want to make use of so called Helper methods.
+Next step, as usually when we add a library, is to both require and register the modules we want to use. `Padrino` comes bundled with a lot of modules but for now, we only want to make use of so called Helper methods.

 Add `padrino/helpers` to your `application.rb`